gruvin/gruvin9x/hardware/pcb/gruvin9x-readme.txt

   BOM file to match up with our BOM spreadsheet.
 .
 C65 added for cautionary extra MCU power decoupling .
 PORTHH rearranged and upgraded to include GND and VCC pads.
 .
-USB connector K6 flipped to make pin 1 GND
+USB connector K6 flipped to make pin 1 GND.
+.
+R118 (10K bleed resistor) added across C63 in the soft-off circuit.

 -- Cam --